RuSeKon/AvalonHillManager/README.md

 # AvalonHillManager
-#anagement is a multiplayer game from Avalon Hill.
-The Management was offered by
-the Avalon Hill Company for training in the basics of enterprise management.
+@Management is a multiplayer game from Avalon Hill.
+The Management was offered by the Avalon Hill Company for training in the basics of enterprise management.

 In my implementation, the game consists of two subprojects, a client and a server.